-In recent years, research has shown that secure attachment is connected to the development of social skills, emotional intelligence and resilience in children.
-On the other hand anxious attachment, which is often associated with neglect and high anxiety in the parent, can result in the development of childhood aggression, behaviour problems and mental health problems.
+Research shows that the development of social skills, emotional intelligence and resilience in children is connected to secure attachment.
+On the other hand, anxious attachment, often associated with neglect and high anxiety in the parent, can result in the development of childhood aggression, behaviour problems and mental health problems.

 American developmental psychologist, Mary Ainsworth, identified three patterns of attachment: secure, ambivalent and avoidant.